 Classes are designed to be fun.

 Level 1 B- Wednesday

-This class is for those who have had experience and wish to extend their skills.
 This class is appropriate for those members with some previous experience or have been through the beginners course.

 This class is for the most experienced line dancers who are able to take on more complex and challenging routines.
 Tuesday

 This is an Australian form of sequence dancing that originated in the 1930s.
-Since then it has become an important part of THE Australian ballroom scene.
+Since then it has become an important part of the Australian ballroom scene.

 This course is a follow-on from the U-Can Dance beginners class or for those who have some ballroom dance experience.
 It is preferable that those wishing to enrol have a dance partner.

 This is the opportunity for those who enjoy Old Time dance.
 Relive the experience of the waltz and many other dance styles that live on forever to music that never dies.
 Under Covid restrictions members enrolling will need a dance partner.

 Members will have the opportunity to learn and love 4-step rock and roll.
 It is a great way to meet new friends, keep fit and have some fun.
 It is essential that members enrolling in this course have a partner and be in attendance in the first couple of weeks of the term.

 Rock and Roll is both great fun and exercise.
 This class covers both 4 step and 8 step styles and will allow dancers to practise their favourite moves each week as well as adding few new ones.
 It is expected that participants will have prior knowledge of basic rock and roll steps